Body Shape Guide

 Banana Style Tips

-The strawberry shape (inverted triangle) has shoulders wider than the hips with weight concentrated in the upper body.
+The strawberry body shape has shoulders significantly wider than the hips with weight concentrated in the upper body.
 About 12% of women have this shape.

 Strawberry Characteristics